NLnetLabs/ploutos/docs/os_publishing.md

 # Introduction

+Ploutos produces O/S packages such as DEB and RPM files (contained within ZIP archives attached to GitHub Actions workflow runs), but it doesn't "publish" them for you.

 Publishing of O/S packages is the process of making them available on a web server (your "online repository") somewhere in the correct directory structure with the correct accompanying metadata files such that standard O/S packaging tools like `apt` and `yum` can find and install packages from your "online repository".

 # Considerations